coldkillerr/Coursera-Git-And-Github/Using Git.md

     Added cpu_usage.py
 ```

-The first thing listed for each commit is its identifier,
+The first thing listed for each commit is its `identifier`,
 which is a long string of letters and numbers
 that uniquely identify each commit.
-The first commit in the list also says that
+Then we get the `date` and `time` the commit was made.
-the head indicator is pointing to the master branch.
+Finally the `commit message` is displayed.